Greenhouse and Soil-Based Eco-Agriculture in Kanesatake

 Ms. Jeannotte told us it would be a good idea for First Nations to achieve co-operation in vegetable farming.
 “We would like to inspire other Indigenous communities to follow our lead and work together toward achieving self-sufficiency among our nations on our traditional lands.”

-Three women from Kanesatake took part in the 2021 StartUP Nations Ikwe Challenge organized by the FNQLEDC last spring.
-Their Food Forest project won first prize at the award ceremony held May 31.
+Three women from Kanesatake took part in the 2021 StartUP Nations Ikwe path organized by the FNQLEDC last spring.
+They won the “Pitch Effectiveness” special mention at the closing ceremony held on May 31.
 Ms. Jeannotte explained that she is willing to assist them in setting up their project in the community.

 In closing, we can follow the example of this promising and innovative project that will provide fruit, vegetables and more to support the health of our people and ensure quality food is available to them.
 We are crossing our fingers for the best possible weather conditions so the community can reap the abundant fruit of their efforts.